ORP Gryf (1936)

 ORP Gryf (English: "Griffin") was a large Polish Navy minelayer, sunk during the 1939 German invasion of Poland.
 She was one of two large Polish ships that were not evacuated to Great Britain during Operation Peking prior to the outbreak of the Polish Defensive War (Wicher was the other).
 She was sunk in Hel harbour on 3 September 1939 during the opening stage of World War II.

 History

 Built from 1934 at French shipyard Chantiers et Ateliers A. Normand in Le Havre, she was launched in 1936.
-Built after a genuine French project to Polish specifications, she was intended as a large minelayer with an armament close to that of a destroyer.
+Built to Polish specifications, she was a large minelayer with armament similar to that of a destroyer.
+She was intended to conduct independent operations and to fulfill most roles taken-on by destroyers.
 Powered by two Sulzer 8SD48 engines of 6000 hp each, she was capable of 20 knots (37 km/h/23 mph), fast for its size.
 It also had quite a long range of roughly 9500 nmi at 14 knots (26 km/h).
 As the Polish Navy was small and no other state expressed a need for such a vessel, she remained the only ship of that class.
 Prior to the outbreak of World War II she also served as a school ship and could take on board up to 60 additional students and NCOs.